dktoao/ubuntu-pyserver/README.md

 - nginx

 ### Email
-- Exim (send only)
+- Postgres (SMTP)
+- Dovecot (IMAP)
 - Authentication via DKIM

 ### App Deployment
 - Git, set up to automatically deploy to a production server
-- On server workspace that is easily connected to Cloud9 ide.
+- On server workspace that is easily connected to Cloud9 IDE.

 ### Security
 - iptables firewall